Supply Chain Management Strategies for Every Phase of Your Product’s Life Cycle

 The maturity phase is when sales start to flatten out and demand stabilizes.
 Feedback is ongoing, but the product has pretty much hit its stride, and few improvements are made on the core of the product.
 Sometimes, the product’s life can span years, or decades, with minor improvements being made to improve functionality.
 However, for the most part, the product remains essentially the same in terms of usability.

 Eventually, a product’s usefulness and marketability decline.
 Sometimes, this happens over years, but more often than not, it happens over a period of months (especially in the tech sector).
-The old product is revamped into a new product line with a new name, new core features, and the cycle begins again.
+The old product is revamped into a new product line with a new name, new core features, and the supply and distribution cycle begins again.

 The product may not meet consumer needs, or it’s been replaced with simpler products that are less expensive.